sunnyzwu/stromal_subclasses/README.md

 job submission script and R scripts for exporting, filtering gene expression matrices, and running pySCENIC (python based command line version) with the CAFs and VDSC raw count expression matrix as input.
 This also includes R script for filtering top TF candidates for clustering and visualisation

 ### 07 stromal cell signalling predictions
 R script visualisation scripts for filtering stromal cell-cell signalling predictions.
-For processing ligand-receptor analysis, please visit (enter git link for Ruis github link)

 ### Other analytical tools used
 #### Immune evasion using TIDE